mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ### Transaction 2: Buying an office
 Silvana purchases an office, paying $20,000 in cash. ​

-Depreciation: $200​
+Montly Depreciation: $200​

 ---
 ### Transaction 3: Buying an office supplies
 Silvana buys office supplies, agreeing to pay $500 within 30 days.​

-These supplies will last until the end of the year
+These supplies will last until the end of the month

 ---
 ### Transaction 4: Earnings of Service Revenue